Vanni (Sri Lanka): Demographics

 The Vanni had a population of nearly 700,000 in 2007, making it one of the most sparsely populated areas of Sri Lanka.
 However, the area's population figures have been highly volatile due to massive displacement caused by the Sri Lankan Civil War.
+In 2018, the population of the area had decreased to 475,000.
+At the end of 2017 there were still 4719 internally-displaced persons in the Vanni, compared with 34,000 in Jaffna.